momo20122/project_portfolio/README.md

   Created Python majority class classifier and decision tree models for predictions using ML libraries, such as sklearn, within Google Colab

   Decision tree model used for Kaggle submission

   Completed by myself

+## Web Scraping Assignment

+  A web scraping assignment for a Data Science class

+  Scraped recipes from the Wiki Cookbook website in order to create a recipes dataframe

+  Completed by myself